Residential Conveyancing Frequently Asked Questions

 How long will it take?

-We estimate approximately 6 to 12 weeks.
-We will always do what we can to progress the transaction as quickly as possible.
-If you have a particular time scale in mind, please advise us as soon as possible.
+We estimate approximately 8 to 12 weeks from the date of the Contract pack being received by your Conveyancer for a Freehold Registered property and 12 to 16 weeks for a Leasehold Registered property.
+We will always do what we can to progress the transaction as quickly as possible, but it is important to remember that if there is a chain, the transaction will only move as quickly as the slowest party in it If you have a particular time scale in mind, please advise us as soon as possible.

 How much Stamp Duty Land Tax will I pay?

-The Rules relating to Stamp Duty Land Tax have changed.
-We will confirm the amount of Stamp Duty Land Tax payable for your particular transaction, before we commence work on your file.
+We will confirm the amount of Stamp Duty Land Tax payable for your particular transaction, before we commence work on your file and again shortly prior to completion based on the current rules.

 How much time will there be between exchange and completion?